-To effectively deliver the Local Nature Recovery Strategy, the immediate next steps involve setting up robust governance structures, developing detailed work plans, and understanding the availability of funding and resources.
+To effectively deliver the Local Nature Recovery Strategy, the immediate next steps involve setting up robust governance structures, developing a delivery plan, developing detailed work plans, and understanding the availability of funding and resources.

 - Establish Governance Structures: A formal governance framework will be created to oversee the delivery of the Local Nature Recovery Strategy, including the evolution of the Steering Group and Strategic Reference Group, setting up working groups, and securing key roles for stakeholders.
-This governance structure will ensure accountability and provide clear leadership throughout the implementation phase. - Develop Work Plans: Work plans will be developed to instruct the specific actions required to achieve the strategies aims.
+This governance structure will ensure accountability and provide clear leadership throughout the implementation phase. - Develop a Delivery Plan: A structured delivery plan will be created to outline the key steps, timelines, and responsibilities necessary for implementing the Local Nature Recovery Strategy.
+This plan will provide a clear framework for action, ensuring that resources are allocated efficiently and milestones are met.
+It will also establish mechanisms for monitoring progress, adapting to challenges, and maintaining stakeholder engagement throughout the process.
+By setting out clear deliverables and performance indicators, the delivery plan will support the effective coordination of efforts across all involved parties.

+- Develop Work Plans: Work plans will be developed to instruct the specific actions required to achieve the strategies aims.
 This will include identifying priority areas for habitat restoration, species recovery efforts, and nature-based solutions.
-The work plans will also allocate responsibilities among partners and stakeholders, ensuring a coordinated approach across sectors.

-- Securing Funding and Resources: A critical next step is to assess potential funding streams and resource availability.
+The work plans will also allocate responsibilities among partners and stakeholders, ensuring a coordinated approach across sectors. - Securing Funding and Resources: A critical next step is to assess potential funding streams and resource availability.
 This will involve identifying funding opportunities, from local or national funding sources, and in-kind support from stakeholders.
 We will work to ensure a sustainable financial model that supports the long-term delivery of the strategy. - Partnership Engagement: We will continue engaging with existing partners and identify new stakeholders to broaden the collaborative effort.
 This includes strengthening ties with local authorities, farmers, land managers and landowners, community groups, government agencies and environmental organisations, ensuring that all relevant parties are involved in the strategy's delivery. - Monitoring and Reporting Framework: A framework for monitoring and evaluating progress will be developed to track the effectiveness of the Local Nature Recovery Strategy.
 This will include setting key performance indicators (KPIs), timelines, and reporting mechanisms to ensure transparency and accountability. - Training and Capacity Building: To ensure the successful implementation of the strategy, we will assess and address any skills gaps among partners and stakeholders.
 This might involve providing training or facilitating knowledge exchange to build capacity for biodiversity management and restoration activities.